imZain448/second-derivative/content/extras/Compression Techniques - Detailed.md

 *   Requires knowledge of symbol frequencies.
 *   Can be inefficient for data with uniform symbol frequencies.
 ---

-Okay, I'll add a decompression example to the arithmetic coding section in [[Compression Techniques - Detailed]].

-Here's the updated section:

 ## 4. Arithmetic Coding